Frequently Asked Questions

 - "Dishonesty" means: A crime which includes, but is not limited to, any offense involving perjury, bribery, forgery, counterfeiting, false or misleading oral or written statements, deception, fraud, schemes or artifices to deceive or defraud, material misrepresentations and the failure to disclose material facts.
 (CCR 2175.2(g)).

-1) A completed 1033 Short Form Application for Written Consent.
+- A completed 1033 Short Form Application for Written Consent.
 Note: The NAIC Short form application does not need to be notarized by a notary of the public for 1033 applicants seeking written consent from the CDI.
 Any application that is not typewritten will be returned to the applicant.
-Application forms may also be obtained by requesting them from the Licensing Background Bureau at 320 Capitol Mall, Sacramento, CA 95814 or you may contact them by phone at (916) 492-3650.
+Application forms may also be obtained by requesting them from the Producer Licensing Background Section at 300 Capitol Mall, 16th Floor, Sacramento, CA 95814-4313 or you may contact them by phone at (916) 492-3650.

-3) One set of fingerprint impressions on fingerprint card form FD-258, including a fingerprint processing fee check in the amount of $58.30 made payable to Accurate Biometrics or use Accurate Biometrics Credit Card Authorization form.
+- One set of fingerprint impressions on fingerprint card form FD-258, including a fingerprint processing fee check in the amount of $58.30 ($59 effective May 1, 2018) made payable to Accurate Biometrics or use Accurate Biometrics Credit Card Authorization form.
 For information regarding fingerprinting see Question #7.